 Clayton is a very small city located in the state of Georgia.
 With a population of 2,234 people and two constituent neighborhoods, Clayton is the 253rd largest community in Georgia.

-Clayton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Clayton is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Clayton who work in sales jobs (19.42%), food service (17.59%), and maintenance occupations (12.60%).
+Unlike some cities, Clayton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clayton are a mix of both white- and blue-collar jobs.
+Overall, Clayton is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Clayton who work in food service (17.62%), maintenance occupations (13.67%), and sales jobs (12.90%).

-The percentage of adults in Clayton with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.50% of adults in Clayton have a bachelor's degree or advanced degree.
+The education level of Clayton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.97% of adults 25 and older in Clayton have a college degree.

-Clayton is a somewhat ethnically-diverse city.
+Clayton is a very ethnically-diverse city.
 The people who call Clayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clayton residents report their race to be White, followed by Black or African-American.
 Clayton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.17% of the city’s residents.
-Important ancestries of people in Clayton include German, Irish, French , and Dutch.
+People of Hispanic or Latino origin account for 20.94% of the city’s residents.
+Important ancestries of people in Clayton include German, Irish, French , and Scots-Irish.

 The most common language spoken in Clayton is English.
 Other important languages spoken here include Spanish and French.